Spain set to impose new restrictions on ride-hailing drivers

 The cabinet could approve the decree as early as on Tuesday, according to a source familiar with the matter, allowing regional authorities to force drivers of private cars for hire to respect additional criteria to be able to operate in specific areas.

-These criteria will have to be justified by reasons such as environmental protection, road safety or sustainability of "public interest services" such as common taxis, said the draft, which is not dated.
+These criteria will have to be justified by reasons such as environmental protection, road safety or sustainability of "public interest services" such as regular taxis, said the draft, which is not dated.

 A transport ministry spokesperson said the government was planning to adopt a new set of regulations, although it was not clear if they would be immediately introduced by decree.